 Installed with VRSG is Scenario Editor, which enables you to build up areas of culture on 3D terrain and create and edit real-time pattern-of-life scenarios to play back VRSG.
 Also installed with VRSG are robust libraries of 3D culture and dynamic entity models.
 Each new VRSG software license is delivered with an external hard drive that contains geospecific virtual terrain of Kismayo, Somalia; Hajin, Syria; an Afghanistan village in Kabul province; and modeled terrain of Mischief Reef, Spratly Islands, South China Sea.

 A single VRSG license can create and display multiple viewports, or concurrent views, where each viewport can be assigned to a different view of the scene.
 Multiple viewports can overlap as in a picture-in picture arrangement or be spatially apart in picture-by-picture arrangement.
 Some simulation applications require multiple VRSG viewports.
 Many VR and mixed-reality devices require at least two viewports (one for each eye) or four viewports (two for each eye), depending on the manufacturer.
 VRSG license pricing is structured on a per-viewport basis; a single viewport, two or three viewports, and four or more viewports.
 (See the Price List for more about VRSG per-viewport pricing.)

-MetaVR also offfers a 3D terrain-creation product that complements VRSG.
+MVRsimulation also offfers a 3D terrain-creation product that complements VRSG.
 Terrain Tools for Esri® ArcGIS® uses elevation points and geospecific imagery as source data in a familiar GIS interface.
-MetaVR Terrain Tools software works hand-in-hand with VRSG to provide rapid 3D terrain creation and high-speed visualization.
+MVRsimulation Terrain Tools software works hand-in-hand with VRSG to provide rapid 3D terrain creation and high-speed visualization.

-You can request a quote for VRSG directly from MetaVR by filling out the quote request form.
+You can request a quote for VRSG directly from MVRsimulation by filling out the quote request form.